 This series checks all the boxes when it comes to antagonist character archetypes.

-*Self-Righteous Villain with an God Complex* [Checked] , *Money Hungry Villains* [checked] , *Religious Psychopaths* [checked] , *Villain who is after Revenge* [checked].
+*Self-Righteous Villain with a God Complex* [checked] , *Money Hungry Villains* [checked] , *Religious Psychopaths* [checked] , *Villain who is after Revenge* [checked].
 I think I've made my point there.
 But what makes this villains so enjoyable is that no one is a villain just for the sake for being a villain.
-The best kind of villains are the ones you can empathize with , the ones that you feel for and understand them and make you question your own morality , this is something that this series excels at , As same the main characters , villains too have core motivation driving them , they have their own beliefs , ideologies and they are willing to fight for what they think is right.
-You might find yourself cheering on the villains more than the "heroes", The morale here is blurred.
+The best kind of villains are the ones you can empathize with, the ones that you feel for and understand them and make you question your own morality, this is something that this series excels at.
+As same as the main characters, the villains too have core motivation driving them.
+They have their own beliefs, ideologies and they are willing to fight for what they think is right.
+You might find yourself cheering on the villains more than the "heroes."
+The morality here is blurred.

-But coming back to the war arc , It's main flaw is the final villain (Which I will not spoil here).
-Compared with the other villainous characters from the series , the final character very bland , motivations are not entirely clear or most likely not relatable to any of the viewers .
-That being said , this character is only in the series for a very short amount of episodes and the other certainly do more than enough to make up for it.
+But coming back to the war arc, its main flaw is the final villain (which I will not spoil here).
+Compared with the other villainous characters from the series, the final character is very bland and their motivations are not entirely clear or most likely not relatable to any of the viewers.
+That being said, this character is only in the series for a very small amount of episodes and the others certainly do more than enough to make up for it.

 Art and Animation - 7.5